yusekiya/dotfiles/README.md

 ## Setup (dotfiles only)

-To install the dotfiles, run the setup script `setup.py` as
+To install the dotfiles, run the setup script `setup.sh` as

 ```shell
 $ ./setup.sh